-You know that you have seen a band too many times when you accidentally hand the security guard a ticket for that group’s last show at the venue from 28 days earlier.
+You know that you have seen a band too many times when you accidentally hand the usher a ticket for that group’s last show at the venue from 28 days earlier.
 (That is also when you know that you have to clean out your wallet.)
 Since 2008, I have seen Tom Petty and the Heartbreakers seven times and their quasi-appearance as Mudcrutch once.
 Despite hearing the same band play some of the same songs in similar places, it has allowed for an unexpectedly diverse and interesting experience:

 The Venues – Tom Petty usually plays at the Wells Fargo Center when he comes to Philadelphia. so naturally I have watched the Heartbreakers there more times (five) than any other place.
 The different venues have stood out as the most treasured shows.
 Newark’s Prudential Center was a fun Friday road trip, but the best facility was the Saratoga Performing Arts Center, a gorgeous amphitheater in upstate New York.